duffydata/corporate-action-helper/README.md

 poetry run voila CorporateActionCalculator.ipynb

-A local version of the notebook should be now automatically generated using Voila
+A local version of the notebook should be now automatically generated using Voila.

-he actual open price, such as supply and demand dynamics, sentiment, and economic data, fall outside the scope of this tool.

 ## How to use the Notebook

 Simply find the type of Corporate Action and populate the fields to generate the theoretical open price